-- Be certain the program you wish to store is in the MX2 current or computer memory.
-It does not matter what part number is shown since the stored part number is assigned at the personal computer (see "d" below) - b.
-Press the STORE soft key. - c.
-Be certain the communication port of the computer is properly

-- configured.
-For IBM PC compatible computers, type MODE COM1:4800,e,7,1 - d.
+- a.
+Be certain the program you wish to store is in the TRAK A.G.E.
+2 current or computer memory.
+It does not matter what part number is shown since the stored part number is assigned at the personal computer (see "d" below) - Be certain the communication port of the computer is properly configured.
+For IBM PC compatible computers, at the DOS prompt, type MODE COM1:4800,e,7,1 - c.
 At the computer, type COPY COM1, the program part number, and the "ENTER" key.
 For example, COPY COM1 12345, then press ENTER.
-If you have a computer that is not IBM compatible, use the standard send message. - e.
-At the ProtoTRAK MX2 press the STORE soft key once again.
-The program will be sent, and the conversation line will read "STORING."
-When complete, the line will state "STORE OK." - f.
-Press the RETURN soft key to go back to the screen in Section 10.3.
+If you have a computer that is not IBM compatible, use the standard receive message.

+d.
+At the TRAK A.G.E.
+2 press the STORE soft key.
+The program will be written to the floppy disk and the conversation line will read "STORING."
+When complete, the screen will revert to the one shown in Section 10.3.

-If you wish to retrieve a program that has been stored or written by a CAD/CAM system:
+If you wish to retrieve a program:

 - a.
-Input the part number you wish the program to be assigned in the MX2. - b.
-Press the RETRVE MX2 soft key if the program you wish to retrieve is in the MX2 event type format.
-Press the RETRVE CAM soft key if the program you wish to retrieve is in the CAD/CAM, RS274, G-code format. - Be certain the communication port at the computer is properly configured.
-For IBM PC compatible computers, type MODE COM1:4800,e,7,1
+Input the part number you wish the program to be assigned in the TRAK A.G.E.
+2. - b.
+Press the RETRVE MX2 soft key if the program you wish to retrieve is in the ProtoTRAK MX2, M2 or TRAK A.G.E.
+2 event type format.
+Press the RETRVE CAM soft key if the program you wish to retrieve is in the CAD/CAM, RS274, G-code format. - c.
+Be certain the communication port at the computer is properly configured.
+For IBM PC compatible computers, at the DOS prompt, type MODE COM1:4800,e,7,1

-Note: If you write a program using a CAD/CAM system with a Fanuc 6 postprocessor on your computer and intend to enter it into the ProtoTRAK MX2 via the RS232 port, you must name the program with one to eight numerical digits followed by a decimal point, followed by CAM (for example, 123.CAM or 87654321.CAM).
-If these rules are not followed the MX2 will not recognize the program.
+Note: If you write a program using a CAD/CAM system on your computer and intend to enter it into the TRAK A.G.E.
+2 via the RS232 port, you must name the program with one to eight numerical digits followed by a decimal point, followed by CAM (for example, 123.CAM or 87654321.CAM).
+If these rules are not followed the TRAK A.G.E.
+2 will not recognize the program.

 - d.
 At the computer, type COPY, the program part number, COM1 and the ENTER key.
-For example, COPY 12345 COM1, then press ENTER.
-If you have a computer that is not IBM compatible, use the standard send message. - e.
-When the program has been completely sent, the conversation line will state "RECEIVED PART NUMBER 12345." - f.
-Press the RETURN soft key to go back to the screen in Section 10.3.
+For example, COPY 12345.MX2 COM1, then press ENTER.
+If you have a computer that is not IBM compatible, use the standard send procedure. - e.
+When the program has been completely received by the TRAK A.G.E.
+2, the screen will revert to the one shown in Section 10.3